azepecki/sift/language_reference_manual.md

 **Switch**

-To specify many alternatives, we use **switch**.
+To specify many alternatives, we use `switch`.
-**switch** takes an expression inside parentheses, and compares the value of the expression with the values of each case, if there is a match, the associated block of code is executed.
-If there is no case match, the switch runs the **default** section "if any".
+`switch` takes an expression inside parentheses, and compares the value of the expression with the values of each case, if there is a match, the associated block of code is executed.
+If there is no case match, the switch runs the `default` section ("if any").
-In **switch**, each **case** keyword is followed by a label/value to be matched to, and a colon followed by a code block to be excuted if the case label matches the expression value.
+In `switch`, each `case` keyword is followed by a label/value to be matched to, and a colon followed by a code block to be excuted if the case label matches the expression value.

 **Syntax:**
 ```js